MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-enhanced-company-data.md

 The overview card shows details about the coverage of the enrichment.

-* **Customers processed and changed**: The number of customer company profiles that were successfully enriched.
+* **Companies processed and changed**: The number of customer company profiles that were successfully enriched.

-* **Customers processed and not changed**: The number of customer company profiles that were recognized but not changed.
+* **Companies processed and not changed**: The number of customer company profiles that were recognized but not changed.
 This typically happens when the input data is valid and can't be improved by the enrichment.

-* **Customers not processed and not changed**: The number of customer company profiles that were not recognized.
+* **Companies not processed and not changed**: The number of customer company profiles that were not recognized.
 This typically happens for input data that are invalid or not supported by the enrichment.

 ## Next steps